Hana Yori Dango

 Story Characters Anime Manga Drama Music Toys FAQ News Guestbook Main

-Hana Yori Dango Live Action Japanese TV Dramas and Movie!
+Hana Yori Dango Live Action Japanese TV Dramas and Movies!

 There are 2 seasons of the Japanese HYD drama.
 The official website for the HYD jdrama Season 1 is here.
 Season 1 ran from October 21, 2005 to December 16, 2005 for a total of 9 episodes.
 (ONLY 9 EPISODES??)
 Yet they managed to do an admirable job at squishing the storyline!
 Even though the J-drama was brief, it touched upon many memorable HYD moments, including the Miss Teen of Japan competition which they didn't even cover in the anime!
 The opening theme song for this drama is "WISH" by ARASHI, and the insert song is "Planetarium" by Otsuka Ai.